frequency-chain/frequency/designdocs/capacity_staking_rewards_economic_model.md

 There is also a business case for allowing any token holder to lock up its tokens in exchange for a reward - known as _staking_ - while also targeting a Provider to receive some Capacity.

-[//]: # (A short description of the landscape in which the new system is being built, what is actually being built.)
-[//]: # (It may also say what is not being built, and any assumptions.)
-[//]: # (Example: The proposed feature is a testing library.
-The context is: the library is for our chosen blockchain.
-The scope is: this is for a specific repository, so it's not meant to be reused.
-That means it won't be a separate package, and the code will be tailored for this repo.
-One might also say that the scope is also limited to developer testing, so it's not meant to be used in CI or a test environment such as a test blockchain network.)

 ## Problem Statement:
 A system consisting only of providers and coinless users who delegate to providers will tend toward centralization.